aosabook/500lines/modeller/chapter.md

 ``````````````````````````````````````````

 #### Internal Callbacks
+The `Interaction` class receives information from the Operating System describing user input.
+It interprets the user input into modeller specific event requests.
 The `Interaction` class maintains a very simple callback system in the form of a dictionary, `callbacks`, to call in certain situations.
 If you recall, the `init_interaction` function on the `Viewer` class registers callbacks on the `Interaction` instance by calling `register_callback`.

 `````````````````````````````````````````` {.python}